10 ways you’re failing at IT audits

 Here, John Ray, senior consultant at Shadow-Soft, an open source integrator, recommends an auditing and testing framework.

 “I have used Chef Inspec to create easy-to-read reports for auditors.
-It takes some customization to achieve results, but it has worked out well,” Ray says.
+It takes some customisation to achieve results, but it has worked out well,” Ray says.
 “Rather than using spreadsheets and manual tracking to meet compliance needs, it is much better to use automation tools like Inspec.”

 The ability to easily track assets and your environment is especially important when fines and added spending is on the line.
 That is a key challenge for CIOs when it comes to audits from software vendors.